kevinding0218/InterviewDocuments/Q and A/AWS.md

 ### Other services
 #### Elastic Beanstalk (EB)
 - Deploy your app with EB is easier with various tools than EC2
-- EB structure would include many application
+- EB structure would include many application versions in one Unique Application (e.g: My Application), with the code of different application version, you can deploy to different environments, like Test/Prod, an environment is the rules and configuration that manages actual EC2 instances, each en
 #### Lambda
 #### DynamoDB
 #### Virtual Private Cloud (VPC)